 The requirements of clauses 6.2 and 6.3 do not apply for non-normative references, since such referenced documents are not considered to be an integral part of an ITU-T Recommendation.
 They are documents that add to the reader's understanding but are not essential to the implementation of, or compliance with, the Recommendation.

-6.2 For normative references, a member submits a contribution, or the Rapporteur or Editor submits a TD, to the study group or working party providing information, as outlined in clauses 6.2.1 to 6.2.10.
+6.2 For normative references, a member submits a contribution, or the Rapporteur or Editor submits a TD (with the same deadline as for contributions), to the study group or working party providing information, as outlined in clauses 6.2.1 to 6.2.9.

 The study group or working party evaluates this information and decides whether to make the reference.
 The format for documenting the study group or working party decision is given in Annex A.